odoo/odoo/doc/howtos/backend.rst

    |- idea/ # The module directory
       |- i18n/ # Translation files
-         | - idea.pot # Translation Template (exported from OpenERP)
+         | - idea.pot # Translation Template (exported from Odoo)
          | - fr.po # French translation
          | - pt_BR.po # Brazilian Portuguese translation
          | (...)

 .. tip::

-   By default OpenERP's POT export only extracts labels inside XML files or inside field definitions in Python code, but any Python string can be translated this way by surrounding it with the tools.translate._ method (e.g. _(‘Label') )
+   By default Odoo's POT export only extracts labels inside XML files or inside field definitions in Python code, but any Python string can be translated this way by surrounding it with the tools.translate._ method (e.g. _(‘Label') )